mikeroonz/skeleton-adventure/README.md

 Now the dict for the rooms info needs to be changed to include another exit from the Foyer.
 This will require adding code.

+### Expert - items interact with the environment

+Add key items and a locked door.
+The player must collect the key from one room, take it to the locked door and unlock it.
+Make sure the door can only be unlocked if the player has the key.